 This article is the first of a pair which aim to help students encountering calculus for the first time.
 You do not need to know how to differentiate in order to follow, so it could be used as an introduction to the subject.
-However, the second article, to appear in issue 28 of Plus, will assume you have encountered differentiation as such a set of rules.
+However the second article will assume you have encountered differentiation as such a set of rules.

 We start by explaining a little about gradients.
 In particular, we look at which functions do, and which functions do not, have a well defined gradient.
 Next we calculate the gradients of the two functions and at every point.
 The message here is not that we want the answers, which, if you have encountered calculus before, you probably know are and respectively, but rather the method, which gives us a taste of limits.
 The topic of limits belongs to a subject known in mathematics as analysis.
 This is a central core underpinning much of the machinery of applied maths.

 In the next article we will briefly recap how to avoid the case-by-case arguments we have used here by manipulating the algebraic expressions with which we usually describe functions.
 This is differentiation as we know and love it!
 We will also think about how functions are built from component parts, and how we differentiate a function by considering these parts individually and how they are combined.

 Image DHD Photo Gallery

 Let's start with a simple example, by considering the straight line shown in figure 1 below.
 The gradient of the line is defined to be

 Figure 1: The gradient of a straight line